Past Events

 We are grateful that Norton Rose LLP, London, is supporting INUK by hosting this event.

-INUK Spring Conference, 25 March 2011
+INUK Spring Training Conference, 25 March 2011

 We are grateful that Cleary Gottlieb Steen & Hamilton LLP is again supporting INUK by hosting this event.
+It will be held at their London Office: City Place House 55 Basinghall Street London EC2V 5EH

-5th INUK Annual Conference for Innocence Projects
+5th INUK Annual Training Conference for Innocence Projects

 DATE: 19th – 20th November 2010